hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 Backups and restores are initiated by API calls, which can be performed from a remote system.
 This API is separate from Terraform Enterprise's application-level APIs, and uses a different authorization token.

-Backing up and restoring into a new installation of Terraform Enterprise is the only supported way to migrate between deployment types (standalone vs. clustered) and operational modes (external services vs. mounted disk, etc.).
+Backing up and restoring into a new installation of Terraform Enterprise is the only supported way to migrate between deployment types (Standalone vs. Clustered) and operational modes (*External Services* vs. *Mounted Disk*, etc.).

 ## About Backups